-This post was written by Andrew Hennessy-Strahs, a 2017 Global Health Law LL.M.
-Candidate at Georgetown University Law Center.
-Any questions or comments can be directed to email@example.com.
+This post was written by Andrew Hennessy-Strahs, a 2017 Global Health Law LL.M. candidate at Georgetown University Law Center.

 “Obamacare is the law of the land,” spoke Paul Ryan late Friday afternoon, following the collapse of support for his proposed legislation, the American Health Care Act (AHCA), which would have massively reshaped the health care landscape.
 The Onion, admittedly a satirical newspaper, proclaimed, tongue-in-cheek, “GOP Makes Good On 2009 Promise To Block President’s Healthcare Bill.”
 The AARP proudly issued a statement: “Controversial Health Care Bill is Pulled: Voices of Americans were Heard.”
 Nancy Pelosi, House Minority Leader, forcefully opposed the proposed vote on her twitter account: “Every single Republican who votes for #TrumpCare will have this moral monstrosity tattooed to their foreheads forever.
 Every.
 Single.
 One.”
 She then celebrated the withdrawal of the AHCA, also on twitter: “This was a victory for all Americans.
 Democrats — united by our shared values — have stood strong against the disastrous #TrumpCare bill.”
 Even the Heritage Foundation, the standard-bearer for the Conservative movement, led with the headline: “Broad Conservative Criticism Mounts Against GOP Health Bill.”